nicklin-sjsu/linux/README.md

 6. Test

     ``cpuid --leaf=0x4ffffffc`` and ``cpuid --leaf=0x4ffffffd`` should return the number of exits and total time in eax, ebx, and ecx.

+## Steps for assignment 3:
+1. Modify ``linux/arch/x86/kvm/cpuid.c`` in function kvm_emulate_cpuid.
+You can see the detailed changes in the repository

+    Add two global arrays exit_list and exit_time_list to store counters for each exit reason.
+I added them as atomic to ensure they are safe from multiprocessing.
+    There are three conditions we need to consider:
+    1. exit reason is not in sdm.
+Refer to sdm vmx exit reasons section for detailed index.
+        Return 0 for eax, ebc, ecx, 0x4fffffff for edx
+    2. exit reason is not enabled.
+Refer to linux/arch/x86/include/uapi/asm/vmx.h for detailed index.
+        Return 0 for all
+    3. exit reason valid
+        Read ecx for exit reason index

+    Write exit_list[ecx] to eax if eax read matches 0x4ffffffe Write exit_time_list[ecx] to ebx and ecx if eax read matches 0x4fffffff

+2. Modify ``linux/arch/x86/kvm/vmx/vmx.c`` in function vmx_handle_exit.
+You can see the detailed changes in the repository

+    Read exit_list and exit_time_list from cpuid.c
+    Read exit_reason from vcpu, use the same steps in __vmx_handle_exit Read exit index from exit_reason.basic
+    Increament exit_list[exit index] everytime this function is called and record the time before calling __vmx_handle_exit and after.
+    Add the difference between start and end time into exit_time_list[exit index].

+3. Rebuild

+    Follow step 6 in the prvious setup to rebuild.

+4. Reinstall kvm module

+    ``sudo rmmod kvm_intel``

+    ``sudo rmmod kvm``

+    ``sudo modprobe kvm``

+    ``sudo modprobe kvm_intel``

+    ``sudo reboot``

+5. Start L2 vm

+6. Test

+    ``cpuid --leaf=0x4ffffffe --subleaf=[exit index]`` and ``cpuid --leaf=0x4fffffff --subleaf=[exit index]`` should return the number of exits and total time in eax, ebx, and ecx.